 The City of Espoo participates in the Flying Squirrel LIFE project funded by the European Union (2018–2025).
-The project is coordinated by Parks & Wildlife Finland, which is part of the state-owned organisation Metsähallitus, and includes a total of 16 partners from Finland and Estonia
+The project is coordinated by Parks & Wildlife Finland, which is part of the state-owned organisation Metsähallitus, and includes 17 partners from Finland and Estonia.

 The goal of the project is to improve the conservation status of the Siberian flying squirrel.
 The project focuses on safeguarding flying squirrel habitat networks, developing operating models and increasing cooperation between different actors.